 How to Apply for a Thai Visa

-STEP 1: As you pass through the Royal Thai Consulate-General’s gate, there is a standalone registration booth to the right.
+As you pass through the Royal Thai Consulate-General’s gate, there is a standalone registration booth to the right.
 It has a logbook where all applicants are required to print their name, nationality, passport number, and type of visa for which they are applying.
-Stand in this line (#1) and fill out the logbook first.
+First, stand in this line (#1 in the photo above) and fill out the logbook.

-STEP 2: Obtain a blank visa application form and a blank pickup receipt (numbered) from the visa application area.
+Obtain a blank visa application form and a blank pickup receipt (numbered) from the visa application area.
 This is located up a few steps on a raised open-aired but covered platform area with a few rows of chairs and one large window.
-On the left hand side of the window there is a line (#2) for the blank application forms and blank pickup receipts; grab one of each from the (not so obvious) consulate officer behind the window.
+On the left-hand side of the window, there is a line (#2) for the blank application forms and the blank pickup receipts.
+Grab one of each from the (not so obvious) consulate officer behind the window.

-STEP 4: On the following business day anytime from 2pm to 4pm pickup your passport with a new shiny Thai visa from the same window you dropped it off.
+On the following business day, any time from 2 pm to 4 pm, pick up your passport with a new shiny Thai visa from the same window you dropped it off.
 Be sure to bring the pickup receipt.
 Remember, the consulate is closed on weekends and official public Malaysian and Thai holidays.